zhengjunyao-work/arc24/docs/modeling/Iteration_16_next_steps.md

 ### How can we represent a task

 - Examples.
 This is the format of the ARC challenge.
 - Code.
 We can use python code to implement the task.
-Code represents an unambiguous way to represent the task.
+Code is an unambiguous way to represent the task.
 - Natural language.
 We can also use natural language to represent the task, but natural language is ambiguous and I don't feel is a good approach.